vinx13/vinx13.github.io/content/post/2018-06-26-expression-template.md

     const E& self() const { return *static_cast<const E*>(this); }
 }
 ```
-Note that `Exp` is a templated class since we are using CRTP pattern to support static polymophism.
+Note that `Exp` is a templated class since we are using CRTP pattern to support static polymorphism.

 One of the expression types we have is `VectorExp`.
 By `Vector` it means that it evaluates to some `Vector`.
 Similarly we can have `MatrixExp` and so on.
 Then we can derive specific types of vector expressions., for example `BinaryVectorExp` is a template class that represents some binary expressions with a custom operator.
 ```cpp